Peloton acquires music startup Neurotic Media

 Our Members have embraced music as central to the Peloton experience and consistently rank it as one of the top aspects of the brand.
 The addition of Shac and his amazing team to the Peloton family will help us rapidly deploy new music features we know our Members want, along with some unique innovations we think they’ll love.

 Peloton has been making moves as of late.
-The company launched an expanded iOS app called Peloton Digital, and has announced plans to expand into the UK and Canada starting in Fall.
+The company launched an expanded iOS app called Peloton Digital, and has announced plans to expand into the U.K. and Canada starting in the Fall.
 Plus, Peloton opened a new Tread studio in NYC, with plans to open a massive multi-studio space on the West Side of Manhattan next year.

 Peloton was founded in 2012 and has raised a total of $444.7 million.
 The terms of the deal were not disclosed.